 Joining affiliate programs is free.

-The point of this post is to compare affiliate programs so that you will see how you can earn with all of some of them.
-Yes, you can enrol in more than three affiliate programs at the same time running on the same site.
+This post aims to compare affiliate programs so that you will see how you can earn with all of them.
+Yes, you can enroll in more than three affiliate programs simultaneously running on the same site.

 Create a Website or YouTube Channel (or both like Deep Review) for Your Niche

 Before you can set up a platform for your affiliate marketing program, you must decide 2 things:

 - How will I build my website or YouTube channel?

 - What will my website or YouTube be about?

 Luckily, anyone can build a website.
 But I would recommend getting a professional designer to create your affiliate website.